A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Conclusion and Future Work

 Code generation within code repositories often necessitates comprehensive knowledge of the entire repository context.
 Existing techniques often lack such a holistic understanding of code repository knowledge, which is crucial for effective code generation.
-In this paper, we introduce the AAA Code Generation framework, which is designed to construct, mine, and unify three essential types of code repository knowledge: local-aware, global-aware, and third-party-library aware knowledge.
+In this paper, we introduce the $A^3$-CodGen framework, which is designed to construct, mine, and unify three essential types of code repository knowledge: local-aware, global-aware, and third-party-library-aware knowledge.
 To validate the effectiveness of these knowledge types, we conducted benchmark experiments and identified optimal configurations for their utilization.
-Our experiments demonstrate that our framework significantly enhances the ability of Language Model Models (LLMs) to fully utilize local, global, and third-party library information.
+The results demonstrate that the $A^3$-CodGen framework significantly enhances the ability of LLMs to fully utilize local, global, and third-party library information.
 This results in the generation of concise, high-quality code.
 In the future, we plan to expand the applicability of our framework to multiple programming languages.
 Furthermore, we aim to enhance our knowledge utilization methods to enable LLMs to become more aware of various types of code knowledge within code repositories.

 \normalem